Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 That was the standing joke.
 If your name didn’t start with

-M, you were the exception.
-Along for the ride that evening was a sea of
+'M', you were the exception.
+Along for the ride that evening was an

 ‘M’s: Marlies, Martha, Mara, Marla, Marissa, Marta, Melanie,